Skip to main content

 Intermediate

 Navigating the operational mechanics of wellness program compliance requires a precise understanding of how HIPAA’s data-centric rules and the ADA’s individual-centric rules function in practice.
-When a wellness program is integrated with a group health plan, the it gathers becomes PHI, and the plan administrator must adhere to a strict set of protocols.
+When a wellness program is integrated with a group health plan, the health information it gathers becomes PHI, and the plan administrator must adhere to a strict set of protocols.
 These are not mere suggestions; they are federally mandated standards for the stewardship of sensitive personal information.

 HIPAA’s Security Rule is particularly prescriptive.
 It requires covered entities to implement three specific types of safeguards.
 Administrative safeguards include developing and enforcing security policies and procedures and training employees who handle PHI.
 Physical safeguards involve securing physical locations where PHI is stored, such as locking file cabinets and securing server rooms.